LikeLion-CAU-9th/latteking/README.md

 ## Our service

-the game to choose albums which are packaged more early.
+A game to choose which albums were released first.

 ## Our Team